 That’s it.
 It’s as simple as that.

-There are just 2 steps to ensuring that you will successfully execute your content marketing plan.
+There are just 2 steps to ensuring that you will successfully execute your content marketing plan and also drive sales results.

 As you execute step 2, you can also add more bells and whistles to your posts.
 These could be optimizing for SEO, creating different formats such as an infographic or a checklist etc.